microsoft/FluidFramework/ClientRequirments.md

 # Platform Requirements for Fluid Framework Client Packages

 These are the platform requirements for the current version of Fluid Framework Client Packages.
-These requirements error on the side of being too strict since within a major version they can be relaxed over time, but not made stricter.
+These requirements err on the side of being too strict since within a major version they can be relaxed over time, but not made stricter.
 For Long Term Support (LTS) versions this can require supporting these platforms for several years.

 It is likely that other configurations will work, but they are not supported: if they stop working, that is not a breaking change.